-DLNR NEWS RELEASE: Parking fees to take effect August 3 at Maalaea small boat harborPosted on Jul 30, 2015 in Latest News, Newsroom, Press Releases
+DLNR NEWS RELEASE: Parking fees to take effect August 3 at Maalaea small boat harborPosted on Jul 30, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 KAHULUI – The Department of Land and Natural Resources (DLNR) Division of Boating and Ocean Recreation (DOBOR) will implement a new parking plan in the Maalaea Small Boat Harbor beginning Monday, August 3, 2015.

 DOBOR has selected Diamond Parking to manage the entire parking area at Maalaea.
 The facility will have approximately 208 regular parking stalls, seven or eight boat trailer parking stalls and four ADA compliant handicap parking stalls available for users.
 The final count on the available stalls is pending finalization of the configuration plan.

 Approval for DOBOR to issue a month to month revocable permit for up to a year to a parking vendor was given by the Board of Land and Natural Resources (BLNR) at the board’s meeting on April 24, 2015.
 Discussion about the parking plan has been circulating in the media since 2013.

 As the vendor, Diamond Parking will install parking meters, collect fees ($0.50 per hour, $12.00 per 24 hour period) for all parking stalls in the harbor, pay for necessary infrastructure upgrades related to vehicle parking (signage, etc.) and pay a flat fee or a percentage of gross receipts to DOBOR for deposit into the Boating Special Fund which will be used to improve harbor facilities.